Tennis star Boris Becker remembers the loneliness in prison, friends - ExBulletin

 Tennis star Boris Becker remembers the loneliness in prison, friends

-BERLIN (AP) Tennis great Boris Becker tearfully recounted the moment when the door of his one-person cell at Britain’s infamous Wandsworth Prison was first closed.
+BERLIN — Tennis great Boris Becker tearfully recounted the moment when the door of his one-person cell at Britain’s notorious Wandsworth Prison was first closed after speaking publicly after serving eight months for bankruptcy offences.

 It was the loneliest moment I’ve ever had in my life, Becker said in an interview with German broadcaster SAT.1 that aired Tuesday.

-Becker, who was deported to his native Germany on December 15said he prayed daily in the three weeks between his conviction and sentencing, aware there was a chance he wouldn’t get away with a suspended sentence.
+Becker, who was deported to his native Germany on Dec.
+15, said he prayed daily in the three weeks between his conviction and sentencing, aware there was a chance he wouldn’t get away with a suspended sentence.

 Arriving at Wandsworth, Becker, 55, said he feared attacks by other inmates.